Founded in 1846, the School of Medicine and Biomedical Sciences

 The medical school’s first permanent location was next to Buffalo General Hospital in downtown Buffalo.

-In 1893, the school relocated to High Street in the city, where it remained until 1953, when it moved to its current location on the university’s South Campus.
+In 1893, the school relocated to High Street in the city, where it remained until 1953, when it moved to the university’s South Campus.

 Throughout its history, the university has not owned or operated a teaching hospital, but instead has instructed students in affiliated hospitals throughout the city.